 The Securities and Exchange Commission has a database of disciplinary records for advisors with more than $110 million in assets.
 The SEC also has basic information on advisors including previous firm associations, previous employers for 10 years, criminal charges and convictions, industry exams, and professional designations.
 There is a wealth of information in the SEC database that gives clients a true picture of the person they are hiring.

 Some advisors may not manage $110 million, so you will only find their name or firm registered with state regulators.
 So, don’t be alarmed if you don’t see a filing with the SEC.
 In Missouri, brokers and advisers register with the Secretary of State.
 Call 1-800-721-7996 to check on an advisor.
-In Kansas, the Office of the Securities Commissioner regulates the financial industry.
+In Kansas, the Office of the Kansas Securities Commissioner at the Kansas Insurance Department regulates the financial industry.

 Financial Industry Regulatory Authority (FINRA) also offers free background information on financial brokers, advisors, and firms.